waikato-datamining/spectral-data-converter/plugins/pca.md

                         name by default (default: None) --skip                Disables the plugin, removing it from the pipeline.
                         (default: False)
+  -k METADATA_KEY, --metadata_key METADATA_KEY
+                        The key in the meta-data that identifies the batches.
+                        NB: sorts the batch names alphabetically. (default:
+                        None)
+  --always_reset        If enabled, the filter's 'trained' flag gets reset
-  -v VARIANCE, --variance VARIANCE
+                        with every batch (default: False) -v VARIANCE, --variance VARIANCE
                         The variance to use. (default: 0.95) -m MAX_COLUMNS, --max_columns MAX_COLUMNS